ljc-codes/dijkstra/README.md

-# dijkstra: Compute djstras algorithm on arbitrary graphs.
+# dijkstra: Compute dijkstra algorithm on arbitrary graphs.

 ## What is it?